Compost and Veg

 I also spent 5 months training on vegetable & fruit growing, at Trengwainton (National Open College Network, Level 2).

 I use organic principles and a low-effort method of composting.
-For example, she only turn her compost once a year.
+For example, I only turn my compost once a year.

 Composting

-I use the Three Bin system – NB these bins are available commercially, and hers are at least 12 years old and may be beginning to ‘self-compost’!
+I use the Three Bin system; compost bins are available commercially, and mine are at least 12 years old and may be beginning to ‘self-compost’!

-Bin One filling with material, bin two filled and ready to turn, bin three- turned and being used.
-See pictures on the right.
+Bin One is filled with material; Bin Two is filled and ready to turn; and Bin Three is turned and being used.
+Please refer to the photographs on the right.

-One of the problems I have is is that her bins are very exposed to wind and rain as can be seen in the final picture.
+One of the problems I have is is that my bins are very exposed to wind and rain as can be seen in the final photograph.

 Composting challenges peculiar to West Penwith

-• High Wind – dries the compost out &/ blows material away!
-Ensure wind protection/heavy material to weigh compost ingredients down and don’t have too many open slats in your bin design.
+• High Winds can dry the compost out and blow material away!
+A solution is to ensure that there is wind protection, use heavy material to weigh compost ingredients down and don’t have too many open slats in your bin design.

-• Too dry in summer (May to Sept) – may need to ‘water’ your compost.
+• The compost may become too dry from May – September and you may need to ‘water’ your compost.

 Opportunities peculiar to West Penwith

-• Pretty warm, so composting process continues most of the year.
+• Pretty warm, so the composting process continues for most of the year.

-• Supply of seaweed, nettles & if you’re lucky, comfrey.
+• Supply of seaweed, nettles and, if you’re lucky, Comfrey.

-• Quite a few horses in West Penwith – Develop a relationship with the owners as they will bite your hand off if you can take their manure away.
+• There are quite a few horses in West Penwith .
+If you can develop a relationship with the owners as they will bite your hand off if you can take their manure away.

-To learn more about making compost click the image below and watch a video from the RHS
+To learn more about making compost, please click the image below to watch a video from the Royal Horticultural Society (RHS)

-For more information on composting from Garden Organic click the button below
+For more information on composting from Garden Organic, please click on the button below

 Charles Dowding Composting Information

-For a more detailed but very informative YouTube on making and using compost, click on the button below to see & hear Charles Dowding on composting.
+For a more detailed but very informative YouTube video on making and using compost, click on the button below for information from Charles Dowding on composting.
 He is also renowned for his ‘No Dig’ philosophy of using compost – ie less hard work!
-Gone are the days of Double Digging (in general
+Gone are the days of Double Digging.

-DUNG DROP – Buryan Young Farmers deliver free in the area.
-Cost /bag is v reasonable, but material is fresh from cow barns, so needs stacking for 6 months before use.
-It is worth asking about pesticide used on the cow fodder in case this is present in dung (though I never heard of this problem here in Penwith).
-See the listing below.
+St Buryan Young Farmers deliver free in the area.
+The cost per bag is very reasonable, but the material is fresh from cow barns, so needs stacking for 6 months before use.
+It is worth asking about pesticide used on the cow fodder in case this is present in dung (though I’ve never heard of this problem here in West Penwith).

 Call to action